-Chirashi sushi (we say chirashizushi in Japan) is bright and colorful sushi that the Japanese eat on happy occasions.
-It is pretty much a deconstructed sushi served on a large wooden platter or in a rice bowl.
+Chirashi sushi — or chirashizushi, as we say in Japan — is a vibrant and colorful dish often enjoyed on happy occasions.
+It’s essentially deconstructed sushi, beautifully arranged either in a large wooden platter or served in a rice bowl.

-You can make a traditional chirashi sushi from scratch (my recipe here) or take a shortcut version by using a premixed package.
-On regular days, Japanese home cooks often take the easy route by making Quick & Easy Chirashi Sushi.
-It’s a low-lift way to experience sushi at home, with tons of tasty toppings.
-So let’s make this at home today!
+You can make traditional Chirashi Sushi from scratch or take a shortcut with a premixed seasoning packet.
+On regular days, many Japanese home cooks opt for the quick and easy version — a low-effort, flavorful way to enjoy sushi at home with plenty of delicious toppings.
+So why not give it a try and make chirashi sushi at home today?

 What is Chirashi Sushi?

-Among all the different types of sushi in Japan, chirashi sushi (ちらし寿司), literally means “scattered sushi”, is probably the most common sushi served in Japanese homes.
+Chirashi sushi (ちらし寿司), which literally means “scattered sushi,” is probably one of the most common sushi served in Japanese homes.

 This traditional sushi is often prepared to celebrate special and happy occasions, such as festivals and parties.
 It is also served every March 3rd or Girl’s Day when we celebrate the annual Hinamatsuri (Doll Festival).